For my Grandfather and Others

 After saying all that, there is still something I truly believe.
 While I do believe dementia is a thief, taking and destroying, I also believe it cannot steal our loved one’s existence, the life they’ve lived or the person they truly are.
 These are the things we must try to find a way to hold on to.

 Alzheimer’s disease is a common form of dementia.
 Alzheimer’s can change someone’s personality and behavior.
 This disease can complicate and diminish a person’s ability to communicate with others.
 Furthermore, in addition to it’s effects on memory, the progression of Alzheimer’s creates challenging obstacles to everyday life.
+I would like to point out that while Alzheimer’s is the most well known kind of dementia, there are in fact quite a few other, Different Types of Dementia.

 Alzheimer’s brings unwelcome changes as it progresses.
 However, no matter what changes or losses may occur with memory, the ability to communicate, interact or function, I believe our loved one is still there; beneath the anguishing symptoms we see.
 To believe this can be both comforting and at the same time, miserably painful.